shadowisf/ApolloHospital/README.md

 &emsp;

+## DEMO
+You can view the app for testing here: https://apollohospital.pythonanywhere.com
+NOTE: you have to sign-up first and then login to test the app.

+&emsp;

 ## DEPENDENCIES
-1. XAMPP
+1. XAMPP (local database testing)
+2. mySQL (production deployment)
-2. Python
+3. Python
-3. Python libraries mentioned in `requirements.txt`
+4. Python libraries mentioned in `requirements.txt`

 &emsp;